Specific Learning Disabilities - Topic Categories

 - Memory Deficits - The following is a list of memory deficits often noted in students with a learning disability.

 Classifications/Types of Learning Disabilities

-- Overview of types from Pediatric on Call - Learning disabilities can show up in several ways—as specific difficulties with spoken and written language, co-ordination, self-control or attention.
+- Overview of types - Learning disabilities can show up in several ways—as specific difficulties with spoken and written language, co-ordination, self-control or attention.

 - Flow chart of various types of learning disabilities - An introduction to how problems may manifest for the student

 - Basic list of terms - There are many kinds of learning disabilites and the jargon can get confusing.
 These are some common terms and their definitions.